-4 Atmospheric circulation contribution to recent changes in summer temperature hot and cold extremes
+4 Atmospheric circulation contribution to recent changes in summer hot and cold temperature extremes

-We now use dynamical adjustment to assess the possible changes in circulation-related temperature anomalies and their 410 contribution to summer temperature hot extreme changes during the 1979-2018 period.
-We select two Northern Hemisphere midlatitude regions, western Asia (TX, TN domain: 35° N-65° N; 25° E-60° E; SLP domain: 25° N-80° N; 10° E-65° E) and western Europe (TX, TN domain: 15° E-25° W; 35° N-70° N; SLP domain: 30° E-45° W; 25° N-80° N), and apply the dynamical adjustment separately to each of them.
-The focus is on the contribution of the dynamic component to changes in the summer warmest day (TX maxima) and warmest night (TN maxima) temperature over these four decades.
-The initial step 415 is to run the dynamical adjustment procedure for all summers during the 1979-2018 period and for both TX and TN.
+We now use dynamical adjustment to assess the possible changes in circulation-related temperature anomalies and their contribution to summer extreme hot temperature changes during the 1979-2018 period.
+We select two Northern Hemisphere midlatitude regions, western Asia (TX, TN domain: 35-65° N, 25-60° E; SLP domain: 25-80° N, 10-65° E) and western Europe (TX, TN domain: 35-70° N, 15° E-25° W; SLP domain: 25-80° N, 30° E-45° W), and we apply the dynamical adjustment separately to each of them.
+The focus is on the contribution of the dynamic component to changes on the warmest summer day (TX maxima) and warmest night (TN maxima) temperature over these 4 decades.
+The initial step is to run the dynamical adjustment procedure for all summers during the 1979-2018 period and for both TX and TN.
 As with the two illustrative examples, we apply the dynamical adjustment procedure twice, with and without detrending, before applying dynamical adjustment.
-For each year and each grid-point, we then select the days with the largest TX and TNanomalies.
+For each year and each grid point, we then select the days with the largest TX and TN anomalies.
 In the following, we focus on the summer days and nights with the most extreme temperature: the days with the hottest maximum (TXx) and minimum (TNx) temperature.
-We then estimate changes in TXx and TNx during 1979-2018 by 420 using the non-parametric Mann-Kendall test and Theil-Sen's estimator to calculate the trend.
-Based on dynamical adjustment results, we also quantify the contribution of both total dynamic (DYN{TOT} , see Eq.
-(3)) and thermodynamic residual (RES{INT} +

-RES{TRD}) components to these changes.
+We then estimate changes in TXx and TNx during 1979-2018 by using the non-parametric Mann-Kendall test and Theil-Sen estimator to calculate the trend.
+Based on dynamical adjustment results, we also quantify the contribution of both total dynamic (DYN{TOT}; see Eq.
+3) and thermodynamic residual $(RES{INT} + RES{TRD})$ components to these changes.